accessiblegraphs/accessiblegraphs.github.io/index.md

 Of 76 visualizations audited from top-ranked Google Search websites on the COVID-19 pandemic:

-* 16% were rated by expert auditors to as very or extremely accessible, whereas 71% were rated as slightly or not at all accessible.
+* 16% were rated by expert auditors to as very or extremely accessible, whereas 71% were rated as slightly or not at all accessible for screen readers users.
 * 15% supported screen reader access to specific data points.
 * 5% conveyed any form of trends or patterns to screen readers.
 * 43% provided accessible tabular representations.